 1.2.
 For storing of the chemicals, prepare smaller aliquots within a dry glovebox system with nitrogen atmosphere to avoid exposure to atmospheric oxygen and moisture.
 PEG and PNiPAM are hygroscopic45,46 and the functional end groups of PEG, PNiPAM and PS are known to become easily oxidized when stored at ambient conditions33,47,48.
 All chemicals have to be stored at -20 °C.

 1.3.
 Use analytical grade solvents or higher.
-Moreover, use ultrapure water to rinse AFM cantilevers and glassware because single molecule experiments are very sensitive to all contamination.
+Moreover, use ultrapure water to rinse AFM cantilever chips and glassware because single molecule experiments are very sensitive to all contamination.

 2. Equipment Setup